 Unbolted is a P2P lending platform which focuses on pawn backed security loans and auction related lending, such as sale advances and ‘bid now, pay later’.
 Founded in December 2014, they lend out to borrowers at a representative APR of 40.3% whilst paying investors between 8% and 10.5% per annum.
 The lower paying 8% loans (0.65% per month) are ‘gold loans’.
 These are very well secured: 80% LTV against the scrap metal value with a hedge against gold price fluctuations.

-*Note: Review first written August 2016, updated September 2017 with Unbolted Cashback offer and 1 year investor experience
+*Note: Review first written August 2016, updated December 2017 with removal of Unbolted Cashback offer

 Expected Returns: 8%-10.5% per annum